BrandonDusseau/brandonjd-net/src/index.md

 ---
 My name is Brandon Dusseau.

-I am a professional Software Engineer, currently working as a frontend and backend web developer at [Barracuda Networks](https://www.barracuda.com/).
-I specialize in web technologies at the moment, but I have a passion for all things programming.
+I am a professional Software Engineer, with an interest in a broad array of technologies.

 I earned a bachelor's degree in Computer Science from Michigan Technological University in 2015.
 Despite only being in the workforce for a short while, I have been tinkering with code since somewhere around 2006.
 I've